Campaign Classic - Technical recommendations

 The example above is based on the recipient table.
 If database implementation is done from another table, make sure to reword the command line with the correct information.

-Adding a command line in a delivery template
+Adding a command line in a delivery or template adding-a-command-line-in-a-delivery-template

-The command line must be added in the additional section of the email’s SMTP header.
+The command line must be added into the Additional SMTP headers section of the email’s SMTP header.

 This addition can be done in each email, or in existing delivery templates.
 You can also create a new delivery template that includes this functionality.